Sivi056/Chatbot/README.md

 Features
 Interactive Chat: Ask questions about specific cybersecurity topics like Malware, Phishing, Ransomware, Network Security, etc.

-Task Management: Add and manage tasks with titles, descriptions,
+Task Management: Add and manage tasks with titles and descriptions.

 Quiz Module: Test your cybersecurity knowledge with interactive quizzes.